rsweenie/cu-d8-platform/.tugboat/scripts/README.md

 This is a custom drupal settings.php file used only in the Tugboat environment.
 Any Drupal configuration that is specific to a site alias should be set here.

+## Default Database

+Where there is no site alias passed in via our branch naming convention, a default installation takes place for that branch.
+Ideally we would simply do a clean install of our default profile using `drush site-install creighton`.
+Unfortunately, this does not currently result in a working site, and our tugboat build process breaks.
+So for the meanwhile, our generic previews are being built with a copy of the alliance site database.
+When custom site previews are built on top of this, they simply overwrite the database and import fresh settings.